Current Lab Members

 Deondre Smiles (Leech Lake Band of Ojibwe)

-Principal Investigator, Assistant Professor, UVic Geography
+Director of the GIF Lab, Assistant Professor, UVic Geography

 Christine Todd